iguessthislldo/opendds-devguide-converter/devguide/java_bindings.rst

+.. _java_bindings--java-bindings:

 #############
 Java Bindings
 #############

+..
+    Sect<10>

+.. _java_bindings--introduction:

 ************
 Introduction
 ************

+..
+    Sect<10.1>

 OpenDDS provides JNI bindings.
 Java applications can make use of the complete OpenDDS middleware just like C++ applications.

-See the ``$DDS_ROOT/java/INSTALL`` file for information on getting started, including the prerequisites and dependencies.
+See the :ghfile:`java/INSTALL` file for information on getting started, including the prerequisites and dependencies.

-Java versions 9 and up use the `Java Platform Module System <https://en.wikipedia.org/wiki/Java_Platform_Module_System>`_.
+Java versions 9 and up use the `Java Platform Module System <https://en.wikipedia.org/wiki/Java_Platform_Module_System>`__.
 To use OpenDDS with one of these Java versions, set the MPC feature java_pre_jpms to 0.
 OpenDDS’s configure script will attempt to detect the Java version and set this automatically.

-See the ``$DDS_ROOT/java/FAQ`` file for information on common issues encountered while developing applications with the Java bindings.
+See the :ghfile:`java/FAQ` file for information on common issues encountered while developing applications with the Java bindings.

+.. _java_bindings--idl-and-code-generation:

 ***********************
 IDL and Code Generation
 ***********************

+..
+    Sect<10.2>

 The OpenDDS Java binding is more than just a library that lives in one or two .jar files.
 The DDS specification defines the interaction between a DDS application and the DDS middleware.